ofaridd/LPR/README.md

 # Important Notes
 This is a group project done by GIU Students:
 - Omar Farid (Me) - Mariam Wael
-- Mohamed Mamdouh - Noor Samy
+- Mohamed Mamdouh - Abdelrahman Fouad
-- Abdelrahman Fouad - Jana Samy

 [Keep in mind this only works on Arabic Plates.
 I'm using a dataset has only Egyptian license plates.]